phalcon/documentation/docs/application-micro.md

 ```

 ## Events

-A [Phalcon\Mvc\Micro][mvc-micro] application works closely with an [Events Manager][events] if it is present, to trigger events that can be used throughout our application.
+A [Phalcon\Mvc\Micro][mvc-micro] application works closely with an [Events Manager][events] if it is present, to trigger events that can be used throughout your application.
 The type of those events is `micro`.
-These events trigger in our application and can be attached to relevant handlers that will perform actions needed by our application.
+These events trigger in your application and can be attached to relevant handlers that will perform actions needed by your application.

 ### Available events
 The following events are supported: